 Even if you currently follow a plant-based diet, you may not be completely mindful of the large body of evidence supporting its health and longevity advantages.
-Here’s a concise summary of the most captivating benefits of a vegan/plant-based diet.
+Here’s a concise summary of the most compelling benefits of a vegan diet (and diets that are largely plant-based).

 In a recent research study, the relative risk of establishing type-2 diabetes in women almost doubled in those who consumed three portions of meat daily.